Seteeri/Particle/doc/INTRO.md

 * Transformers: Beast Wars, Digimon, Reboot, Tron - bridging the divide
 * The Humane Interface by Jeff Raskin
 * Lisp discovered by John McCarthy
-* Emacs by RMS
+* Lisp Machines by Xerox PARC and MIT
 * Presentation Based User Interfaces by E.C.
 Ciccarelli at MIT
+* Apple
+  * HyperCard
-* Open Dylan by Apple
+  * Open Dylan
-* OpenDoc by Apple
+  * OpenDoc
-* Lisp Machines by Xerox PARC and MIT
 * Evernote by Stepan Pachikov
 * Oberon OS by Niklaus Wirth at ETH Zürich
 * Intentional Programming by Charles Simonyi at Microsoft
+* Emacs by RMS

 * Others: